-This Status Report identifies that the Columbia Imagined Report Card online tool, shown to the right, needs to be updated to reflect the implementation efforts and input identified through the Status Report process.
+This Status Report identifies that the Columbia Imagined Report Card online tool shown to the right needs to be updated to reflect the implementation efforts and input identified through the Status Report Process.

-This will be included in a future website redesign and development of an interactive web version of the Status Report.
+This will be included in a website redesign and development of an interactive web version of the Status Report.
+This is a future task.